-Region: Albania and Kosovo signed MoU on joint energy exchange8.
-December 2017. / SEE Energy News
+Region: Albania and Kosovo signed MoU on joint energy exchange, SEE Energy News

 Albanian Government announced that Albania and Kosovo have signed a Memorandum of Understanding (MoU) on the establishment and operation of joint energy exchange of the two countries.